Charité as an employer

 Since 2006, our Health Care Academy has been offering both members of our staff and external candidates the opportunity to develop existing skills and expertise.
 Our program includes eight vocational training courses, further training in different areas of expertise, eight professional development programs, and many other qualifications.
 The program offers a wide range of training opportunities throughout the year, the majority of which are free for Charité members of staff.

 Our Staff Health Center [Arbeitsmedizinisches Zentrum (AMZ)] is dedicated to looking after the health of our staff.
 In addition to providing mandatory health care monitoring, the AMZ also provides staff with support and advice in relation to preventative health care measures – such as quitting smoking and creating a healthy working environment – and provides advice in relation to psycho-social issues.

-Every day, members of staff from more than 89 countries are actively engaged in research, teaching and health care provision, working together for the benefit of medical progress.
+Every day, members of staff from around 100 countries are actively engaged in research, teaching and health care provision, working together for the benefit of medical progress.
 A crucial part of our success lies in our ability to develop ways of thinking that transcend national borders, and our willingness to engage in an international exchange of ideas.
 Be it Erasmus students or guest researchers, many of our international guests find they need help with issues or questions that are specific to living and working in Germany.
 Staff at our Charité Welcome Center can provide active assistance and support, as well as providing useful tips on life in Berlin.